wzuill/MastermindInstructions/Scenario_01.md

 | 3     | ✓        | X      | X      | X      | ✓      |
 | 4     | ✓        | X      | X      | ✓      | X      |
 | 5     | ✓        | ✓      | X      | X      | X      |

-All placements are logically forced from the existing locked deductions and feedbacks.